Death Eater: Lucius Malfoy

 During the climax of Harry Potter and the Order of the Phoenix, Malfoy is the leader of the Death Eaters who are sent to retrieve the prophecy from Harry in the Hall of Prophecy.
 Lucius tries several ways to get the prophecy from Harry without breaking it, but the boy and his friends manage to escape from the Hall.
 Malfoy finally meets him in the Death Chamber, where Harry is about to give it to Malfoy when the Order of the Phoenix breaks into the Ministry and begins to duel with the Death Eaters.
+Lucius and another Death Eater duels Sirius Black and Harry and Lucius is knocked away by Sirius before Bellatrix casts the Killing Curse on Sirius.
 Dumbledore himself arrives at the end of the battle and Malfoy is captured and sent to Azkaban.

-By the final book, Voldemort has given Malfoy his freedom, though he looks significantly the worse for wear, having lost Voldemort's favour.
-Voldemort treats him with great contempt by hijacking his house for Headquarters, and is forcing his son to do dark deeds against his nature, sparking sympathy for the notorious family for the first time in the series.
+By the final book, Voldemort has given Malfoy his freedom, but he has lost Voldemort's favour.
+Voldemort treats him with great contempt by hijacking his house for headquarters, and is forcing his son to do dark deeds against his nature.
 Voldemort borrows Lucius's wand, which is accidentally destroyed by Harry Potter.
 Later in the book, Lucius, along with his wife and sister-in-law, accidentally allow Harry and his friends to escape from Malfoy Manor.
 Voldemort punishes them severely, eventually putting them under house arrest.

 Despite his long-standing position as a Death Eater and Voldemort's advocate of pure-blood supremacy, Lucius decides his love for his family is more important than his involvement in the war.
 During the Battle of Hogwarts, he pleads with Voldemort to let him onto the battlefield so he can find his son.
 He is reunited with the rest of his family at the end of the book.
 Because Narcissa aided Harry in the Forbidden Forest, the Malfoys all manage to avoid being sent to Azkaban after Voldemort's death.

-Lucius's ultimate fate after Deathly Hallows is unknown, but the "Malfoy Family" story at the Harry Potter website claims that Lucius and Draco were pardoned of their crimes while cooperating with the authorities.

-The play Harry Potter and the Cursed Child revealed that Lucius became the grandfather of Scorpius Malfoy.
-He would also be revealed in Act 4 to have created a prototype Time-Turner with Theodore Nott and another Time-Turner that was used by Scorpius.